-2.3.2 The Difference between Saving and Transitional Provisions

-A saving provision is one that preserves in force some law or legal provision, or a right or power, which, without the saving, might cease to have legal effect.
+2.3.2 The Difference between Saving and Transitional Provisions which, without the saving, might cease to have legal effect.
 This can happen when an existing law is repealed, repealed and replaced, or amended.
 The saving is needed to prevent the change in the law altering the law or right.